IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/sparkline-chart.md

 By default, the normal range is not displayed.
 When enabled, the normal range shows up with a light gray color appearance, which can also be configured using the `NormalRangeFill` property.

-You can also configure whether to show the normal range in front of or behind the plotted series in your sparkline component by setting the `DisplayNormalRangeInFront` property.
+You can also configure whether to show the normal range in front of or behind the plotted series in your $PlatformShort$ Sparkline by setting the `DisplayNormalRangeInFront` property.

 <code-view style="height: 300px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"